-- Project a positive attitude, a sense of personal integrity, and self-confidence. - Practice effective communication skills, visual poise, and proper grooming. - Respect the need to deliver worthy service for value received in an employer-employee relationship. - Perform the basic manipulative skill in the areas of hair care, skin care, and shaving. - Perform the basic analytical skills to determine appropriate hair care, skin care, and shaving services to achieve the best total look for each client. - Apply academic and practical learning and related information to ensure sound judgments, decisions, and procedures.
+- Project a positive attitude, a sense of personal integrity, and self-confidence. - Practice effective communication skills, visual poise, and proper grooming. - Respect the need to deliver worthy service for value received in an employer-employee relationship. - Perform basic manipulative skills in the areas of hair care, skincare, and shaving. - Perform basic analytical skills to determine appropriate hair care, skin care, and shaving services to achieve the best total look for each client. - Apply academic and practical learning and related information to ensure sound judgments, decisions, and procedures.